w3c/trace-context/spec/01-abstract.md

-## Problem Statement
+# Problem Statement

-Distributed tracing is a methodology implemented by tracing tools enabling to follow, analyze and debug a transaction across multiple software components.
-Typically, a transaction passes more than one component which requires a transaction to be uniquely identified across all software components.
-Passing along this unique identification is referred to as context propagation.
+Distributed tracing is a methodology implemented by tracing tools to follow, analyze and debug a transaction across multiple software components.
+Typically, a trace traverses more than one component which requires it to be uniquely identifiable across all participating systems.
+Passing along this unique identification is provided by *trace context propagation*.

-Today context propagation is implemented in proprietary formats individually by each tracing tool provider.
-This results in siginficant interoperability problems between tracing tools than manifest in two major ways:
+Today, trace context propagation is implemented individually by each vendor.
+In multi-vendor environments, this causes interoperability problems, like:

-- Traces that are collected by two tracing providers cannot be linked together as there is no unique identifier linking the individual pieces together.
+- Traces that are collected by different tracing vendors cannot be linked together as there is no shared unique identifier.
-- Traces are broken each time they are passed between components monitored by different tracing as there is no uniformly agree set of identifcation taht is forwarded.
+- Traces that cross boundaries between different tracing vendors break as there is no uniformly agreed set of identification that is forwarded.
+- Cloud platform vendors, as well as hardware vendors, cannot guarantee to support trace context propagation as there is no standard to follow.

-In the past this problem did not have significant impact as most applications were under monitored by a single tracing tool.
-Today, an increasing number of applications are highly distributed and leverage an increasing number of cloud platform and middleware services.
-Most of these services come with their own tracing capababilities which results in big interoperabiity problems and lack of visibility for developers and appliation operators.
+In the past, these problems did not have a significant impact as most applications were monitored by a single tracing tool and stayed within the boundaries of a single platform provider.
+Today, an increasing number of applications are highly distributed and leverage multiple middleware services and cloud platforms.

 ## Solution

-The trace context specification defines a universally agreed format for the exchange of context propagation data - referred to as trace context.
-Trace context solved the problems described above by
+The trace context specification defines a universally agreed-upon format for the exchange of trace context propagation data - referred to as *trace context*.
+Trace context solves the problems described above by

-- providing a unique identifier for individual tracing allowing traces of multiple providers being linked together and
+- providing a unique identifier for individual traces, allowing traces of multiple providers to be linked together.
-- providing an agreed-upon mechanism to forward vendor-specific trace data avoid broken tracing when multiple trace tools particpate in a single transaction.
+- providing an agreed-upon mechanism to forward vendor-specific trace data and avoid broken traces when multiple trace tools participate in a single transaction.
+- providing an industry standard that platform- and hardware-providers can support.

-Providing a unified approach for managing trace data massively increases visibility into the behaviour of distributed applications supporting problem and performance analysis.
+A unified approach for propagating trace data improves visibility into the behavior of distributed applications, facilitating problem and performance analysis.
 The interoperability provided by trace-context is a prerequisite to manage modern micro-service based applications.